Argentine senate to vote on Kirchner immunity - Journal du Cameroun

 Last week, the senate was unable to muster a quorum to debate the request.

+This time however, senators appeared to be leaning towards favoring the magistrate’s request, with Kirchner herself giving an indication she would bow to the seemingly inevitable.

-In a letter to lawmakers released on Tuesday, Kirchner said she was willing to allow searches of her homes in Buenos Aires, Santa Cruz and El Calafate but asked that they rule out the presence of cameras.
+She told lawmakers in a letter that she was willing to allow searches of her homes in Buenos Aires, Santa Cruz and El Calafate on condition that they did not allow the searches to be filmed or photographed.

 Thousands of people demonstrated outside the Congress building in Buenos Aires late Tuesday, demanding that Senators authorize the searches.